Diocese of Tanjore: History

 When Sundaram started his ministry there were only 48 priests, many of whom were aged.
 On seeing the urgent need for priests, the Bishop established a minor seminary in 1953 at Thanjavur.
-Today this institution is proud of having trained 165 priests in its 46 years of service.
+Today, this institution is proud to have trained 165 priests during its 46 years of service.
 The Diocese of Thanjavur is also proud of five of her priests having been elevated to the order of Episcopate.
 They are Arulaiah, former Bishop of Cuddappa, S.T.
 Amalanather, former Bishop of Tuticorin and S.L.
 Gabriel, former Bishop of Trichy, Bishop F. Antonysamy, the Bishop of Kumbakonam and M. Devadass Ambrose, Bishop of Thanjavur.
 At present, the Diocese has 184 priests among whom nine are retired and the others are working in the vineyard of the Lord with full vigour and zeal.

 Religious men & women in the Diocese: